 Aruba performs scalability testing using Intel based hardware at this time.
-See Table 1 in the CPU, Memory, and Storage Matrix section for recommendations on CPU selection based on clock speed and core type.
+See Table 1 in "CPU, Memory, and Storage Matrix" on page 5 for recommendations on CPU selection based on clock speed and core type.

 Choosing Your Memory

 AirWave's memory recommendations scale linearly with the managed device count.